versionone/VersionOne.SDK.Java.APIClient/README.md

         AssetState state = AssetState.valueOf(((Integer) activeStory.getAttribute(assetState).getValue()).intValue());

         System.out.println(activeStory.getOid());
+        return activeStory;

         /***** OUTPUT *****
          Story:1051
          Active
          ******************/

-        return activeStory;
     }
 ```

-## Learn By Example: System Settings
+## Getting System Settings

-Some system settings are exposed (read-only) to the APIClient, to allow client-side data validation.
-Specifically, the system settings for Effort Tracking, Story Tracking Level and Defect Tracking Level are now available to the APIClient, so that entry of Effort, Detail Estimate, and ToDo can be done consistently with the way VersionOne Enterprise is configured.
-In previous versions, there was no way for the APIClient to check these settings, and the developer would have to code with knowledge of the system's configured state.
-Using the V1Configuration component, you can get the system's configured state, and apply these settings appropriately in code.
+Some system settings are exposed (read-only) to the Java SDK to allow client-side data validation.
+Specifically, the system settings for Effort Tracking, Story Tracking Level and Defect Tracking Level are available to the Java SDK so that entry of Effort, Detail Estimate, and ToDo can be done consistently with the way VersionOne is configured.
+Using the V1Configuration class, you can get the system's configured state, and apply these settings appropriately in code.

 ## The VersionOne Information Model